Five (Scroll to “Why Five” within the post)

 Some people believe that man invented numbers in order to make sense of the world.
 Thus, they suggest that numbers have no other worldly or spiritual significance.
 Others conclude that since mathematics measures all things, numbers must be the one true universal language.
 But still others (like the ancient Sages), believe that “numbers relate to the Divine design embedded within creation”.
 From the very beginning, YHWH spoke to us using numbers to quantify and distinguish one thing from another.
 Thus, as the Master and Creator of the Universe, YHWH alone is the inventor of all numerals, counting, calculating, measuring, building, and the like.

 The above articles do NOT imply that numbers have some sort of magical influence over the lives of people or creation, nor do they suggest that numbers have a mind or will of their own.
-Instead, I believe that they are meant to be tools that illuminate and express spiritual truths from the Bible and our (spiritual) lives.
+Instead, they are meant to be tools that illuminate and express spiritual truths from the Bible and our (spiritual) lives.
 Just as the ancient pictographs behind Hebrew letters help one to discern the deeper implication behind biblical words and concepts, numbers help one to understand the relationship between a person, place, thing, idea, or an action and how it is being quantified.
 In other words, when we thoroughly search out a particular number in the Bible, it becomes increasingly evident that God doesn’t use numbers randomly, but by divine design.
 Knowing these things not only helps one to better understand the Word of God, but also God given dreams and visions.

 Jewish Wisdom in the Numbers.
 1st ed.
 Brooklyn, N.Y.: Mesorah, 2013.
 25.